(Translate this site)

 One of the first things Sym and I had to do was consolidate our unity-- rearrange our psyches a bit to make our integration more comfortable and functional.
 We needed to restructure our relationship now that Redbywar had been replaced with the aid of the Sol medical facilities.
 Part of the job was simply exploring who we were, both now and before.

 The hundreds of different voices which made up the total Symantici I knew and loved were like that bunch of twentieth century folks scooped up by aliens.
-Each individual voice was a person, but not a whole person.
+Each individual voice was a person; but not a whole person.
 Many were superb experts or specialists in a certain area, but became jabbering idiots if confronted with something that didn't belong to their particular domain.
 They were all 'niche' personalities, which somehow worked in concert to form the totality which was my Sym.

-After a while in my relationship with Sym I became aware something was different about me.
-Something more than the changes made necessary by our merger.
+After a while in my relationship with Sym, I became aware something was different about me; something more than the changes made necessary by our merger.

 My neuron linkages were no longer exactly as they'd been prior to the merger.
 Sym had found problems in my connections, she said.
 Problems like bits of damage here and there, from my past.
 Damage caused by bouts with physical violence and minor malnutrition, fever associated with sickness, and excesses of alcohol and other mind altering substances.

 [Hmmmm.
-'The information must flow.'
-A hacker's dictum for the nineties.
+'The information must flow': a hacker's dictum for the 1990s.
 Looks like it caught on big time in millennia to come.
 According to this recollection anyway.
-To paraphrase an anti-drunk driving ad, "Friends don't let friends process inefficiently."]
+To paraphrase an anti-drunk driving ad, " Friends don't let friends process inefficiently."]

 Ovizatataron was strong.
 And scary.
 He'd consumed Redbywar and injured Sym.
 But when Ovizatataron started to go further and kill her, I'd stopped him somehow.
 I had to admit I liked the hero part of the story.
 And the whole thing did seem vaguely familiar, in a weird kind of way.
 But familiar like a fading dream, was all.

 Fortunately, although Sym remained wary of Ovizatataron, she didn't fear him anymore.
-The reasons included my apparent ability to protect her from him, the fact he hadn't shown himself to us again in our links, and certain precautions Sym had since added to our unity state which would automatically call in help from Thantia and other Sol resources if needed.
+The reasons included my apparent ability to protect her from him, the fact he hadn't shown himself to us again in our links, and certain precautions Sym had since added to our unity state, which would automatically call in help from Thantia and other Sol resources if needed.
 Sym and her associates also harbored an intense fascination with both me and my apparent inner demon.
 And Sym herself in direct link with me seemed the safest and most thorough way to investigate the matter.

 Which of course meant more lovin' for yours truly.
 Yay!

 Sym was an old hand at Sol direct links.
-But encountering vivid memories of human hormone fed passions and undergoing actual personality modification at Ovizatataron's unseen hand had made our own direct link practically a religious experience for her.
+But encountering vivid memories of human hormone fed passions, and undergoing actual personality modification at Ovizatataron's unseen hand, had made our own direct link practically a religious experience for her.
 Not to mention the fact that I'd made her into the woman she was today!
 Ha, ha.
 I loved that!

 Sym Anne

-Symantici, Sue Anne, Sol.
+Symantici; Sue Anne; Sol.

 Woman.